-Getting ready to teach your little one how to read sight words?
-You’re in the right place!
+Getting ready to teach your pre-K or Kindergarten students how to read sight words?
+If you’re looking for some ideas about sight word instruction, you’re in the right place!

 To teach sight words, start by choosing a list of sight words such as the popular Dolch Sight Word List.
 Print out the list and consider additional printed resources like flashcards.
 Then move on to educational activities like reading together, playing sight word games, singing word songs, doing written workbooks, and using online resources like videos and apps.
 Lastly, keep in mind that teaching sight words takes patience, persistence, and a commitment to your own verbal annunciation.